aerobotpro/campaign-genie/README.md

 # campaign-genie
-A simple mass-emailer for small businesses and positive(legal) email campaigns.
+A simple mass-emailer/mass-sms-sender for small businesses and positive(legal) email campaigns.
 Enjoy!

 ## Updates:
 I will continue to provide updates here :)